 I just checked the YouTube echo chamber.
 It had to do with The Heretics of Rotting Christ, their latest 2019 full-length epic.

 In the midst of the fawning by the usual fanboys and girls at work, I found one guy.
-And he or she depicted a small file tree, where all of them tracks on this new record got classified as ‘bad songs’.
+And he or she depicted a small file tree, where all of those tracks on this new record got classified as ‘bad songs’.

 Woe, someone had the courage to enter a negative remark into the usual virulent strings of YouTube commenting prowess.
 Something that we do not see too often, but smartly done with a picture.